Author: Prachi Kulkarni

 We made significant mistakes and learned from it.
 While it has been a challenge, now we are happily serving our customers to their satisfaction in the heart of Tokyo.
 “Swagat” is the name of our restaurant (we are running 2 in Tokyo in Roppongi area with different themes) and recently we have launched at “Mitsukoshi Ebisu” near garden palace.
 Swagat where one can get authentic Indian flavor with lots of variety tandoori to chat, south Indian cuisines to Bengali sweets.

-I now manage a team within our own IT firm (@ Koregaon Park) focused on financial tools & solutions for investment banking domain.
+I now manage a team within our own IT firm (@Koregaon Park in Pune) focused on financial tools & solutions for investment banking domain.
 I visit local brokers in Mumbai /overseas and find that this is still a male dominated area and difficult to crack.
 It will take some time but I think handling these challenges are still manageable compared to the homework of my 2 kids.